Designed self-assembly of programmable colloidal atom-electron equivalents: Results

-Furthermore, we observe that with increasing $\lambda$, indicated by the gray horizontal line in Fig.~\ref{fig4}, the effective PAE interactions unexpectedly converge and become independent of the binding energy and the type of pairs.
+Furthermore, interestingly, we observe that with increasing $\lambda$, indicated by the gray horizontal line in Fig.~\ref{fig4}, the effective PAE interactions unexpectedly converge and become independent of the binding energy and the type of pairs.
 At this limit, we also have $\bar{n}_i \to 0$, similar to the strong binding limit according to Eq.~\ref{eq:binding_strength}.
-Thus, $\beta F_{\rm att}$ in Eq.~\ref{eq:fatt_limit} holds with the effective binding strength (see SM Sec.~II~\cite{supinfo2})
+Thus, $\beta F_{\rm att}$ in Eq.~\ref{eq:fatt_limit} holds with the effective binding strength (see \rt{Supplementary Material} Sec.~III.B~\cite{supinfo2})

-This indicates that increasing the valency has less and less impact on effective PAE interactions.
+This indicates that increasing the valency has less and less impact on effective interactions.

-At finite binding energies, the effect of increasing $\lambda$ depends on the types of PAEs involved.
-As shown in Fig.~\ref{fig4}, for interactions between the same type of PAEs ($\beta U_{\rm eff}^{\alpha \alpha}$), increasing the EE valency leads to stronger interactions that eventually converge, similar to the behavior in the strong binding limit.
-Differently, the situation is more complex for interactions between different types of PAEs ($\beta U_{\rm eff}^{\alpha \gamma}$).
-At weak binding energies, e.g., $\beta\Delta G=-10$, increasing $\lambda$ strengthens the PAE-PAE interaction; at strong binding energies, e.g., $\beta\Delta G=-14$, increasing the EE valency weakens the PAE-PAE interaction; and at intermediate binding energies, e.g., $\beta\Delta G=-12$, the dependence of the strength of PAE-PAE interaction on $\lambda$ is non-monotonic.
-Stronger binding energies cause the effective interaction to more closely resemble that of the strong binding limit, whereas weaker binding energies result in PAE-PAE interactions that are naturally weaker than this limit.

 As all interactions converge at large $\lambda$, one can find that there exists an optimal valency $\lambda^*$ at which the difference between strengths of effective interactions among different PAEs $|\beta U_{\rm eff}^{\alpha\gamma}(r^*) - \beta U_{\rm eff}^{\alpha\alpha}(r^*)|$ maximizes, and $\lambda^*$ decreases with decreasing the binding free energy $\Delta G$ (Fig.~\ref{fig4}).
 This optimal $\lambda$ maximizes the disparity between targeted ($\alpha \gamma$) and non-targeted ($\alpha\alpha$) PAE interactions, and our results suggest that at the strong binding limit ($\Delta G \to -\infty$), the optimal valency of EE for mediating specific binding between targeted PAEs is $\lambda^* = 1$.
-However, we note that experimentally the binding strength is normally not very strong, as strong binding would make the system hard to reach the designed state in equilibrium.
+However, we note that in experiments of designed assembly, the binding strength is normally not very strong, as strong binding would make it hard for the system to reach the designed state in equilibrium. \rt{We note that up to 10\% polydispersity in the number of grafted strands shows less than $ 0.3 k_BT$ deviations in the pair potentials and leaves the optimal valency $\lambda^{*}$ essentially unchanged (Fig. S3), indicating that our design rules are robust to the level of polydispersity reported experimentally.}